 Paradise found is the first thing that comes to mind at exclusive Dwarka Eco Beach Resort.
 Tranquility and seclusion abound with 10 stylish cottages, set amid a private sprawling palm grove that borders a lagoon right next to the ocean.
 Nature is a focus and it's as idyllic as it sounds!
 To get there, you have to drive through villages and down a dirt road.
 The location is little-known Cola beach (not to be mistaken with Colva beach) in south Goa, with the closest beaches being Agonda and Benaulim.
 Expect to pay 12,000 per night, for a double.
 The rate includes breakfast, lunch, evening tea/cookies and dinner.

 Yab Yum Resort is a true oasis right by Ashwem beach.
 The accommodations (14 eco-friendly "domes" and five cottages) are spread over the leafy two acre property, affording peace and privacy.
 Each dome has its own individual outside space for dining or lazing in a hammock.
 The Honey Pod and Suite Pod are particularly secluded near the ocean.
 There's a health and wellness focus, with Ayurvedic massages, yoga and fresh organic food.
 You definitely won't go hungry staying there!
 The only negative is that the domes don't front the beach or have sea views.
-Rates start from around 4,500 rupees per night for a standard dome, including a substantial breakfast and taxes.
+Expect to pay around 7,000 rupees per night for a standard dome, including a substantial breakfast and taxes.

 Possibly the most popular deluxe bamboo huts on Ashwem beach, L'Amore is ideally positioned and has a wide range of accommodations to choose from, including family cottages.
 The huts are calmly situated on the sand dunes, away from the crowds, and encircled palm trees.
 Some are air-conditioned and have sea views.
 The property also has a cafe, spa, and great staff.
 Plus, the huts are reasonably priced.
 Rates start from around 4,000 rupees per night.

 Busy Baga beach may conjure up images of package tourists on sun loungers.
 However, Little India is a hidden gem that offers a delightfully different experience away from the masses!
 There are six impeccable boutique cottages set in a private garden with its own walkway to the beach.
 They've been designed to reflect India's heritage, and are thoughtfully decorated with arts and crafts.
-Expect to pay around 5,000 rupees per night upwards.
+Expect to pay about 4,200 rupees per night, including breakfast.

 Simrose is ideally positioned in the center of Agonda beach, and has two types of beach huts to suit all budgets.
 There are eight spacious luxury sea view huts and six standard huts to choose from, plus rooms and stone cottages.
-Rates start from 3,800 rupees for a garden hut.
-Expect to pay 6,000 rupees upwards per night for a luxury seafront hut.
-Rooms are cheaper from 2,200 rupees per night.
+Rates start from around 4,300 rupees for a garden hut.
+Expect to pay 6,700 rupees upwards per night for a luxury seafront hut.
+Rooms are cheaper, from 2,500 rupees per night.
 Simrose also has a healthy restaurant that serves as much food from organic farms as possible, and its own yoga shala under the palm trees.
 You'll find plenty of hammocks and loungers to relax in around the property as well.

 Expect something different at the groovy Art Resort at the southern end of Palolem beach.
 It has Indian and Austrian management, which means European standards of cleanliness and a welcoming Indian atmosphere.
 The resort's 15 spacious cottages, painted and decorated in uplifting bright colors, are adorable.
 Each has its own patio, hot water, European mattresses, and air conditioning.
 As can be expected from the name, art is a focus at the resort.
 It operates a non-profit art gallery in its restaurant, where young Indian artists can showcase their works.
 The restaurant serves fine Indian and European cuisine, and the Chill Out Bar a selection of fresh juices and expertly mixed cocktails.
 There's often live music.
 Rates start from around 6,000 rupees per night.